Dementia Care Specialists

-We are all living in a Consumer Directed Care world now.
+We are all living in a Consumer Directed Care (CDC) world now.
 That means people needing in home care now have 9 new rights in relation to a Government Subsidised In Home Care Package, including the right to choose who supplies their care.

-Dealing with the emotional aspect of your Loved One having the illness is hard enough, but when you add in changing care needs, the logistics of providing supervision and daily care, life for the dedicated family Carer does get overwhelming.
+Dealing with the emotional aspect of your elderly Loved One having the condition is hard enough, but when you add in changing care needs, the logistics of providing supervision and daily care, life for the dedicated family Carer does get overwhelming.
 The good news is that you can request Daughterly Care.

 As Dementia Care specialists we can give you peace of mind so you can take the Respite Care break that good health demands.

 Regular respite care breaks can help you to:

 - meet up with friends.
 To have engaging conversations about life outside the world of dementia.
 Let us care for your elderly Loved One while you go to the University of the Third Age, Book Club, Bridge, movies, choir etc

 - get regular physical exercise.
 Exercise reduces stress in the body and strengthens your core muscles which improves your balance and health.
 Plus, what’s good for your heart health is good for your brain health.
 We can care for your elderly Loved One while you catch up with friends at your tennis, golf, bowls or bush walking club

 - attend to your own medical and health needs

 - do activities you enjoy to recharge your soul and keep life positive and meaningful for you